cuvva/cuvva-public-go/lib/ksuid/README.md

 ksuid is a Go library that generated prefixed, k-sorted globally unique identifiers.

-Each ksuid has a resource type and optionally an environment prefix (no environment prefix is for production use only).
+Each KSUID has a resource type and optionally an environment prefix (no environment prefix is for prod use only).
 They are roughly sortable down to per-second resolution.

-Properties of a ksuid:
+Properties of a KSUID:

 - resource type and environment prefixing
 - lexicographically, time sortable
 - no startup co-ordination
 - guaranteed unique relative to process/machine

 ## Usage